Autoraidapi/cache/README.md

 This is a deprecated api.
 Undesirable side effects may occur.

+How to serialize circular references for a json snapshot.

 ## Constructor

 composition of instance methods apply directly to the constructor